AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 |gcp| provides coverage analysis facilities through the |gcv| command-line
 tool. |gcv| relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself. |gem|
-provides such an enviroment, offering support for coverage assessments directly on the target code in cross configurations.
+provides such an environment, offering support for coverage assessments directly on the target code in cross configurations.

 |gcp| supports both source and object level coverage criteria: statement,